-Bridge Investment Group is a leading privately held real estate investment and property management firm that manages $9 billion in assets under management within its registered investment advisory businesses.
-We combine our 1,000-person, nationwide, “boots-on-the-ground” operating platform with specialized teams of investment professionals focused on select US real estate verticals, which we believe offer above-market opportunity: Multifamily, Affordable Housing, Seniors Housing & Medical Properties, Office and Debt Strategies.
+Bridge Investment Group is a leading privately held real estate investment and property management firm that manages $10+ billion in assets under management within its registered investment advisory businesses.
+We combine our 1,000-person, nationwide, “boots-on-the-ground” operating platform with specialized teams of investment professionals focused on select US real estate verticals, which we believe offer above-market opportunity: Workforce and Affordable Housing, Multifamily, Seniors Housing & Medical Properties, Office and Debt Strategies.

 The Bridge Workforce and Affordable Housing Fund creates and preserves affordable housing communities for America’s workforce.
 With an estimated 12 million households spending over 50% of annual income on housing and a 9% decline in Class B/C multifamily units as a percentage of total stock since 2000, affordable housing is in dire need.
 Bridge brings a differentiated and socially responsible approach to investing in workforce and affordable rental housing, focusing not just on preservation but also on the creation of innovative and valuable social programs that drive tenant satisfaction.
 Leveraging our deep in-house operating platforms to reposition assets with specialized community and life-enhancing services, we provide more than just “four walls and a roof.”